-With the chilly fall season, it is time to start preparing for those holiday gatherings.
+It is time to prepare for those holiday gatherings with the chilly fall season.
 What about an all-time favorite with a delicious fall twist for your Thanksgiving dinner table appetizer?
 This Seasonal Pumpkin hummus recipe may be your answer!

-This fantastic recipe takes only 10 minutes to prepare and can be made in bulk if you are expecting a larger gathering.
+This fantastic recipe takes only 10 minutes to prepare and can be made in bulk if you expect a larger gathering.
 And the best part?
 It tastes so good no one will believe how easy it was to make!

 This creamy pumpkin hummus recipe calls for all the usual ingredients for traditional homemade hummus plus pure pumpkin and spices.
 What about curry and smoked paprika?

 I wrote a detailed post about creating an authentic classic hummus, so please check it out.
-If you like roasted red peppers, you might also like our red peppers hummus recipe and the pink beet hummus.
+If you like roasted red peppers, you might also like our red peppers hummus.
+Also check our avocado hummus for guacamole lovers and our chickpea-less pink beet hummus.

 - Cooked chickpeas